-While our model is motivated by the world of shareholder meetings, other practically relevant situations in principle have similar features.
+While our model is applied to the world of shareholder meetings, other practically relevant situations in principle have similar features.
 For example, Sangiorgi and Spatt (2017) argue that credit rating agencies can "crowd out" independent information production by investors.
 Future work might analyze under which conditions credit rating agencies positively contribute to information production.

 Even more broadly, in many situations, committee members or other team members making majority decisions are faced with the question of whether to acquire information in addition to what the chairman or group leader proposes, or whether to rubber-stamp proposals put in front of them.
-Thus, our model provides insights into whether having a separate advisor's signal available to all committee and team members could improve decision-making, or whether it would undermine individual incentives to become informed.
+For instance, a parliament voting on a proposed measure to keep a crisis at bay, or a faculty committee voting on a specific usage of AI in teaching, may have to decide between rubber-stamping the proposed measure or individually acquiring additional information before voting.
+Our model provides insights into when having a separate advisor's signal available to all committee and team members would stimulate individual information acquisition and improve decision-making.